morganc20/seng-550-final-project/finalReport.md

 ## Abstract
 ### Introduction
 ### Problem
-The core problem we are addressing in this work is the automated identification and classification of sentiment within large-scale textual review data.
+The core problem we are addressing in our final project is the automated identification and classification of sentiment within large-scale textual review data.
 Sentiment analysis, specifically binary classification into positive and negative sentiment, remains a fundamental challenge in natural language processing (NLP).
 In the context of massive online marketplaces, such as Amazon, the sheer volume, velocity, and variety of textual content—ranging from brief, informal comments to detailed, domain-specific critiques—poses a formidable challenge.
 Extracting sentiment reliably from this noisy and diverse textual input requires robust, scalable, and extensible machine learning frameworks.

 Understanding customer sentiment is a critical component of maintaining a competitive edge in any consumer-driven ecosystem.
 For a platform hosting millions of product reviews like Amazon, accurate sentiment analysis can inform product recommendation systems, pricing strategies, inventory management, and targeted marketing.
 Positive sentiments correlate with consumer satisfaction, loyalty, and long-term brand health, while negative sentiments often highlight customer pain points, product flaws, and opportunities for improvement.
 The ability to automatically and effectively gauge sentiment at scale offers significant time and cost savings by reducing the burden on human reviewers, enabling real-time customer feedback loops, and ultimately improving the quality of goods and services offered.
-Thus, solving this problem transcends mere classification—it empowers businesses, researchers, and stakeholders to make more informed, data-driven decisions, thereby enhancing both user experience and marketplace efficiency.
+Thus, solving this problem is not only classification—it empowers businesses, researchers, and stakeholders to make more informed, data-driven decisions.

 ### What have others done in the space?
 Sentiment analysis is a well-researched area within machine learning, particularly in natural language processing (NLP).
 Researchers have utilized various methodologies, including traditional machine learning models and deep learning approaches.
 Commonly used techniques include: